-My friends have a fabulous toddler.
-He runs up and down the hall just for the joy of running.
+Our toddler grandson runs up and down the hall just for the joy of running.
 He revels in getting a spoon of food to his mouth.
-He shoves sounds together into sentences and beams at his success.
-He hasn’t figured out yet that anything is wrong – with him or with the world.
+He shoves sounds together into sentences and beams at his own success.
+He hasn’t figured out yet that anything is “wrong.”
 He doesn’t even know that wrong exists.

-In order to fit all the norms, it’s as if we became the square pegs that our parents needed to pound into the round holes.
-And not surprisingly, they sometimes turned to disapproval and even punishment.
+It’s as though we became the square pegs that our adults needed to pound into the round holes.
+And they sometimes turned to disapproval and even punishment.

 How did we respond?
-“How can I get the love back?!” is all we could think about.
+All we could think about was, “How can I get the love back?!”

-Our parents’ approval became conditional, depending on whether we did what they wanted.
-And most of us adapted our behavior so they would tell us that we were all right: “Good boy.”
+Approval from our adults became conditional, depending on whether we did what they wanted us to do.
+And most of us adapted our behavior, so they would tell us that we were all right: “Good boy.”
 “Good girl.”

-My friends’ toddler doesn’t know about wrong.
-He’ll find out soon though.
-Not from his parents because they’re super in their roles, but probably from the local playground or from daycare.
-There will be a moment when he’ll do something that someone, either a child or an adult, won’t like and will want him to stop doing.
-And that person will reprimand him to get him to change – maybe even adding shame to guarantee the desired results.
+He’ll probably get it from the local playground or from daycare.
+There will be a moment when he’ll do something that someone, either a child or an adult, won’t like.
+And that person will want him to stop doing it.
+So he or she will criticize or admonish our grandson, to get him to change.

-We need to keep reminding ourselves that we’re all right just as we are – because we’ve decided it and we’re not letting anyone else make that decision for us anymore.
+We need to keep reminding ourselves that we’re all right just as we are, because we’ve decided it.
+And that we’re not letting anyone else make that decision for us anymore.